mehulagg/gitlab/doc/topics/autodevops/index.md

 ### At the instance level **(FREE SELF)**

 Even when disabled at the instance level, group owners and project maintainers can still enable Auto DevOps at the group and project level, respectively.

-1. Go to **Admin Area > Settings > CI/CD > Continuous Integration and Deployment**.
+1. As an administrator, go to **Admin Area > Settings > CI/CD > Continuous Integration and Deployment**.
 1. Select **Default to Auto DevOps pipeline for all projects** to enable it.
 1. (Optional) You can set up the Auto DevOps [base domain](#auto-devops-base-domain), for Auto Deploy and Auto Review Apps to use.